 - Remove pork chops from the fridge about 10 to 15 minutes before cooking them.

-- Mix the breadcrumbs, garlic powder, paprika, onion powder, and red pepper flakes in a large plate.
+- Mix the breadcrumbs, garlic powder, paprika, onion powder, and red pepper flakes in a large shallow plate.

 - Add the vegetable oil to a large pan set over medium-high heat and let it reach 340˚F.

 - Meanwhile, season the pork chops on all sides with salt and pepper to taste.
-Dredge the chops in all-purpose flour until they're completely coated.
+Dredge the pork chops in all-purpose flour until they're completely coated.

 - Place the pork chops in the egg mixture and make sure they're well coated.
 Transfer them to the seasoned breadcrumbs and press down on them so the breadcrumbs stick.
 Flip the pork chops over and press down again.
 They should be covered with breadcrumbs on all sides.

 - Carefully lower the corner of a breaded pork chop into the oil.
 It should sizzle right away, but if it doesn't, remove the pork and let the oil heat for a minute or two.
 Once hot, lower 1 pork chop into the oil at a time.
 Let it fry for 2 minutes on each side or until golden brown.
 Repeat for every pork chop.

 - Remove the pork chops from the oil and place them on the wire rack to cool for 3 to 4 minutes.

 - Taste the pork chops and season with more salt and pepper if needed.
 Serve warm, and enjoy.